Loading…

 The team-builder regression niche ARMSSBS occupies is genuinely not claimed by any other major series.
 That's worth something.

 Season 1 aired October 8 through December 24, 2023, produced by Arvo Animation (director Taishi Kawaguchi, scripts Takamitsu Kouno).
 12 episodes on Crunchyroll.
 IMDb score: 6.7.
 Anime News Network arithmetic mean: 6.527.
-The reception was mixed — viewers found it visually competent but pacing-compressed in ways that lost the early character work.
+The reception was mixed, viewers found it visually competent but pacing-compressed in ways that lost the early character work.

-Season 2 was officially announced at New York Comic Con in October 2025, with a 2026 premiere confirmed.
-Full returning staff (Kawaguchi, Kouno, Katou, Higashiooji) and voice cast (Takuma Terashima as Desir, Sayumi Suzushiro as Romantica, Natsumi Fujiwara as Pram).
-Crunchyroll confirmed as streaming platform.
-No seasonal window has been publicly announced.
-"2026" is what's confirmed.
+Season 2 was announced at New York Comic Con in October 2025.
+On June 7, 2026, the premiere window was confirmed: October 2026, airing on Fuji TV's +Ultra block with international streaming on Crunchyroll.
+Full returning staff (director Taishi Kawaguchi, scripts Takamitsu Kouno, character design Hiromi Katou, score Kenta Higashiooji) and voice cast (Takuma Terashima as Desir, Sayumi Suzushiro as Romantica, Natsumi Fujiwara as Pram) are back.

-For a ranked overview of all 2026 manhwa anime adaptations —
+For a ranked overview of all 2026 manhwa anime adaptations:

 Manhwa with Anime Adaptations in 2026 →